camilapensolvers/GitHubAvilaMarco-Ensolvers-Challenge/README.md

 - Java 17
 - React 18.2.0
 - Node 18.16.1
+- Apache Maven 3.6.3

+# Run Project
+execute run.sh

-# Consideration
+# Consideration -
+* I use H2, a sql in-memory database, but will would very easy replace for a MySQL database or any other

+# This problems were resolved
-* for install packages of node use, i forgot resolve dependency problem: npm install --force
-* I use H2 is a sql in-memory database for execute the project that you need run the nexts commands: in frondent folder run:
+* for install packages of node use, i forgot resolve dependency problem: npm install --force for execute the project that you need run the nexts commands: in frondent folder run:
 - npm run dev